-The ordinary hours of work, excluding meal breaks will be an average of thirty five (35) hours in any week over a four (4) week cycle with no more than eight (8) hours worked on any day.

-The ordinary hours of work must be worked between 6am and 6pm Monday to Saturday.
+The ordinary hours of work, excluding meal breaks will be an average of thirty-two and one half (32.5) hours in any week over a four (4) week cycle with no more than eight (8) hours worked on any day.
+The ordinary hours of work must be worked between 6am and 6pm Monday to Friday.